Challenging sexual and gender norms, Alexander McQueen made subversive tailoring an art form.

 McQueen further deconstructed the suit by moving its eroticism from a male to a female register.
 He emphasised the torso’s sinuousness by lowering the lapel gorge, extending the skirt, dropping the pockets, and narrowing the button stance.
 In doing so, he encouraged the eye to trace the body downwards toward a traditionally female erogenous zone: the buttocks.

-It’s easy to identify the queer element in McQueen’s tailoring (he had been openly gay since he was 18).
+It’s easy to identify the queer element in McQueen’s tailoring (at 18 he was openly gay).
 McQueen fetishises male buttocks for a female and gay audience just as straight men fetishise female buttocks.
-While his cut remains distinctly masculine, mixing male sartorial codes with female sexual signifiers blurs the male/female gender binary in McQueen’s clothing.
+While his cut remains distinctly masculine, mixing male sartorial codes with female sexual signifiers blurs the male/female gender binary.

 McQueen similarly fetishised the crotch with his S/S 2005 collection “Texist”.
 As with his Huntsman capsule, he created vectors that draw attention to the male pelvic region.
 This is seen with the low pockets, extended rise, and oversized fly seams of the cargo pants in look 35 [below left].
 A zippered groin protector from look 27 [below right] is more explicit, accentuating the crotch with sadomasochistic overtones.